Physical Therapy For Pseudogout

 Your doctor may also order arthrocentesis, a procedure that uses a needle and syringe to withdraw some of your synovial fluid.

-What’s The Difference Between Pseudogout and Gout?
+What’s The Difference Between Pseudogout And Gout?

 Both pseudogout and gout are forms of arthritis in which crystal buildup leads to pain and inflammation in the joints.